How to relax at home without drugs or alcohol

 Our breaths become shorter and more shallow, and we breathe from the chest rather than the belly.
 Both of these can make the physical feelings of stress worse.

-But a simple deep breathing exercise called square breathing can help you relax and feel better.
+A deep breathing exercise called ‘box breathing’ can help you relax and feel better.

 Find a new distraction